MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M00Lab00_Validate_Lab_Environment.md

 Importers.
 In this lab, you will install the Sales application and install sample data.

-In this Module 0 lab, you will provision a Dynamics 365 Customer Service Trial.
+In this first lab, you will provision a Dynamics 365 Sales trial.
 You will access your individual credentials, provision the trial, and open the Dynamics 365 model-driven application that we will be using throughout the course.

 ## Exercise 1.1: Access the Dynamics 365 application